-So you must try all of the tricks given before reaching the conclusion that you cannot access a website.
+So, you must try all the tricks given before reaching the conclusion that you cannot access a website.
 Some of the tips given in this article can also be used to prevent your surfing and IP Address from being logged.
 So, let us begin:-

-Translation ServicesTranslation Services like Google Translate and Yahoo!
-Babel Fish can also be used to unblock websites.
+Translation ServicesTranslation Services like Google Translate can also be used to unblock websites.
 Enter the URL of the website in the translation field.
-Select a different language than the one on the website in the "Translate From" field, and the language you read in the "Translate To" field. e.g. If the web page is in English, select an other language like Spanish in the 'Translate From' field and English in 'Translate To' field.
-This method can be effectively used to access restricted websites.
+Select a different language than the one on the website in the "Translate From" field, and the language you read in the "Translate To" field. e.g. If the web page is in English, select any other language like Spanish in the 'Translate From' field and English in the 'Translate To' field.

 IP Address of the Website as AddressThis is probably the most effective way to access blocked websites.
-To use this method, first you need to find the IP Address of the website you wish to visit.
-You can use the command prompt and type 'ping mydomain.com' to get the IP Address of the restricted website.
-Now that you have the IP address of your website, just enter it in the address bar of your web browser and press Enter.
+To use this method, you need to find the IP Address of the website you wish to visit.
+You can use the Command Prompt and type 'ping myblockedwebsite.com' (with the blocked website address instead of myblockedwebsite.com) to get the IP Address of the restricted website.
+Now that you have the IP address of your website, just enter it in the address bar of your web browser in the format http://IPAddress and press Enter.
 It is highly probable that the website you wanted to visit will be unblocked.

 Related: How to Access Blocked Websites